YazeedMusallam/MTA-Project/Project_Proposal.md

 #### Question/need:
 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-To anazlyse the where is the most unvaccined areas that uses the subway and propose a solution to uplift the number of vaccines in these areas.
+To anazlyse where is the most unvaccined areas and crowded areas that uses the subway and propose a solution to uplift the number of vaccines in these areas.

 * Who benefits from exploring this question or building this model/system?
+The intention behind this project is to analyze the low vacccinted areas with crowded subways.
-The
+The benfits behind this

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?
+Datasets:

-This project will use the publically available MTA Turnstile data located at http://web.mta.info/developers/turnstile.html, and public nychealth Covid-19 data found at https://github.com/nychealth/coronavirus-data/.
+MTA Turnstile data located at http://web.mta.info/developers/turnstile.html, and public nychealth Covid-19 vaccine data found at https://github.com/nychealth/covid-vaccine-data.

 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?